Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Well, I went looking for this recipe the other day because I realized that I hadn't made it in a while.
 It's such a great recipe, but I wanted to figure out if it was possible to make without the steak.
 Hamburger!
 Last week, my husband had given me the challenge to make as many hamburger recipes as possible in order to use up some overflow we had in the outside freezer, so I wanted to see if it would work in this particular recipe.

 I wasn't let down.
-It turns out that I didn't need the steak at all to have a delicious Beef and Broccoli dish with rice.
+It turns out that I didn't need the steak at all to have a delicious beef and broccoli dish with rice.
 I will certainly have to make this recipe more of a regular in our dinner rotation now that I know I can use hamburger in it.
 What's even better is that it's super quick and easy to put together.
-I usually already have my hamburger cooked and waiting in the freezer in 1-lb servings, and my onions are dehydrated, making this even faster than usual to toss together.
+I usually already have my hamburger cooked and waiting in the freezer in one-pound servings, and my onions are dehydrated, making this even faster than usual to toss together.

 I hope you'll give this recipe a try in your household.
 You will be delighted by just how good it is and how easy it will be to get your kids to eat their veggies with this dish on the table.
 Let's see how I did it!